vlandham/unix_intro/unix.markdown

 	file1	file2

 What if we wanted to copy files from a different directory to our current directory?
-Let's put a file in our home directory (specified by '~' remember) and copy it to the USB drive:
+Let's put a file in our home directory (specified by '~' remember) and copy it to your current directory:

 	$ touch ~/file3
 	$ ls